Ryan Hartman Game Preview: Wild vs. Rangers

 Hartman Stats vs. the Rangers

-- The Rangers have conceded 19 goals in total (only 1.9 per game), the second-fewest allowed in the NHL.
+- The Rangers have given up 26 goals in total (just 2.2 per game), which ranks third in the league for fewest goals allowed.

 |2023-2024 Season